 - Peel and take pulp and seeds out of squash.
 Dice into cubes.

-- Add in the yellow onion and/or green onion and garlic.
+- Add yellow or green onion and garlic.
 Cook until tender.

-- Add in the tomato, mix, and cook until tender.
+- Add tomato, mix, and cook until tender.

-- Add in the kale/chard/collard greens/spinach, mix, and cook until tender.
+- Add leafy greens, mix, and cook until tender.

 - Add salt, paprika, and cumin, and mix well.